Judah ha-Nasi: Youth

-Judah the Prince was born in 135 CE to Simeon ben Gamliel II.
-According to the Talmud he was of the Davidic line.
+Judah was born in 135 in the newly-established Roman province of Syria Palaestina to Simeon ben Gamaliel II.
+According to the Talmud, he was of the Davidic line.
 He is said to have been born on the same day that Rabbi Akiva died as a martyr.
-The Talmud suggests that this was a result of Divine Providence: God had granted the Jewish people another leader of great stature to succeed Rabbi Akiva.
+The Talmud suggests that this was a result of divine providence: God had granted the Jewish people another leader of great stature to succeed Akiva.
 His place of birth is unknown.

-Judah spent his youth in the city of Usha.
-His father presumably gave him the same education that he himself had received, including the Greek language.
+Judah spent his youth in the city of Usha in the Lower Galilee.
+His father presumably gave him the same education that he had received, including Koine Greek.
 This knowledge of Greek enabled him to become the Jews' intermediary with the Roman authorities.
 He favoured Greek as the language of the country over Jewish Palestinian Aramaic.
 In Judah's house, only the Hebrew language was spoken, and the maids of the house became known for their use of obscure Hebrew terminology.

 Judah devoted himself to the study of the oral and the written law.
-He studied under some of R' Akiva's most eminent students.
-As their student and through converse with other prominent men who gathered about his father, he laid a strong foundation of scholarship for his life's work: the editing of the Mishnah.
+He studied under some of Akiva's most eminent students.
+As their student and through conversation with other prominent men who gathered about his father, he laid a strong foundation of scholarship for his life's work: the editing of the Mishnah.